GetJobber/atlantis/docs/proposals/Drawer/README.md

 - Show a work request beside a new quote form
 - Show a converted quote beside an active job
 - Show a list of insight cards beside a dashboard
+- Show a list of unscheduled visits on the calendar

 There are also some outstanding questions:

-- Should the drawer be full-height of the viewport or just the parent container?
-- How should the drawer animate when it opens and closed?
-- Should we include an option for left-hand and right-hand drawers?
-- Do all drawers need to be dismissible?
-What about an always-open version?
-- Could the unscheduled visits accordion on the calendar turn into a drawer?

 ## Wireframe